dolphinsmalltalk/Dolphin/README.md

 If you want to submit changes, you will need to create your own fork and clone that instead.
 You will not be able to push directly to the main Dolphin repo.

 No further changes will (normally) be accepted into the DolphinVM repo for versions of Dolphin from 7.1, although it remains open for bug fixes to 7.0.
-If you wish to contribute to the 7.1 VM, please make and commit your VM changes in this main Dolphin repo and submit a PR here.
+If you wish to contribute to the current VM, please make and commit your VM changes in this main Dolphin repo and submit a PR here.
 PRs can contain synchronized changes to both the VM and the image, and the PR validation build will exercise both.

 Any contributions are welcome, but are expected to be of a very high standard.
 You are more likely to have your contribution accepted unchanged if you follow these rules:
 - PRs should be associated with an pre-existing issue.
 In other words, create a github issue describing your bug or proposed improvement first.
 This allows the merits of the change to be discussed and should save wasted time preparing a PR that is rejected because the change is not agreed on principle.